|Assessment Type||Assessment length / details||Proportion|

 On successful completion of this module students should be able to:

-Students will learn how to identify species and surveying skills in a range of contrasting Welsh habitats.
-Students will engage in five days of surveying skills during the Easter vacation.
-There will be no additional costs incurred but participants must organise their own accommodation.
+Students will learn how to identify species and surveying skills in a range of contrasting Welsh habitats over the Semester.

 This modules aim to provide students with a thorough understanding on the theory and supportive practical evidence on how plants, communities and landscapes are formed and how they operate.
 It also explores the movement of animals within and between habitats.
 Through field work the students gain knowledge and skills in identifying plant, species, communities and habitats.